 Higher Education in Washington

-Best-known for its tech industry, but the state is also home to many other large corporations that employ skilled professionals.
-For example, Starbucks, Costco, and T-Mobile are all headquartered in Washington state.
-A thriving private sector, plus a wide range of higher education offerings, make attending one of Washington’s computer science schools especially appealing.
-Read on to learn more information about the different computer science programs in Washington.
+Best-known for its tech industry, Washington is also home to many other large corporations that employ skilled professionals.
+For example, Starbucks, Costco, and T-Mobile all boast headquarters in Washington state.
+A thriving private sector, plus various higher education offerings, make attending one of Washington’s computer science schools especially appealing.
+Read on to learn more about the different computer science programs in Washington.

 Computer Science Careers in Washington

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Washington

 Computer Science Employers in Washington